-You have a choice of answering the 5 narrative questions either in writing or with a video submission.
+You have a choice of answering the 5 narrative questions in the application either in writing or with a video submission.
 The remainder of the application needs to be completed in writing.

-History of Community Impact: Demonstrated history of amplifying, connecting with, building with and/or bringing value to BIPOC communities
+History of Community Impact: Demonstrates history of amplifying, connecting with, building with and/or bringing value to BIPOC communities

-- Share about the ways that your organization has amplified, connected with, built with and/or brought value to BIPOC communities in your region.
+- Share about the ways that your organization has amplified, connected with, built with and/or added value to BIPOC communities in your region.